BioDynaMo/biodynamo/doc/user_guide/diffusion.md

 longest dimension of your space by the resolution, or by calling the corresponding function `DiffusionGrid::GetBoxLength()`.

-For more information on the inner workings of the diffusion module, please refer to: https://repository.tudelft.nl/islandora/object/uuid%3A2fa2203b-ca26-4aa2-9861-1a4352391e09?collection=education
+For more information on the inner workings of the diffusion behavior, please refer to: https://repository.tudelft.nl/islandora/object/uuid%3A2fa2203b-ca26-4aa2-9861-1a4352391e09?collection=education

 ### Runge-Kutta method: